elimelec/hr/USER-STORIES.md

 As a general director, I want to be notified if a candidate has recommendations or worked at a competitor.

+As a general director, I want to be able to accept or reject an anouncement for a job.

 As a department director, I want to be notified when someone applies for a job in my department and has required skills for the job.

 As a department director, I want to be present when the person who applies for a job is interviewed to be able to observe if he has the required skills.

 As a HR director, I want to be able to access someone resume anytime.